shasankp000/PyCraft/README.md

   > Passwords are no longer stored in the launcher.
 Only player uuid, accessToken from auth servers
     and clientToken is randomly generated on each run, for ely_by logins.
-  >
-  > Fixed UUIDs for players in cracked mode.
-(So as not to bypass bans from servers.)